Replace Your Social Media

 Minds.com is the primary alternative to Facebook.
 As of January 2018, it had two million active users as compared to Facebook’s 2 billion.
 Minds can also be used as an alternative to Twitter and YouTube.
 It employs end-to-end encryption on its website, as well as asymmetrically encrypted chat messaging, to completely protect user privacy.
 Anything you say or do on Minds can be seen only by those to whom you give permission.

-Google has recently banned Minds.com from buying ads on Google’s search results and on the many thousands of websites that run Google ads.
+Google has banned Minds.com from buying ads on Google’s search results and on the many thousands of websites that run Google ads.
 Although Google is not in direct competition with Minds, except in the limited sense that Minds hosts videos, there is a strategic reason for Google’s policy.
 Minds is a social media platform that does not spy on its users.
 And this is behavior that Google does not want to encourage.

-Currently, Gab is the primary alternative to Twitter.
-Gab considers itself to be the free speech version of Twitter and has few restrictions on content, whether text or video.
+Gab is one of two primary alternatives to Twitter.
+Gab views itself as the free speech version of Twitter and has very few restrictions on content, whether text or video.
+If its legal and non-pornographic, Gab permits it.
 Although open to anyone, Gab has become the destination site for anti-progressives who are being censored, shadow-banned, or banned from Twitter.

 Mastodon is another Twitter alternative.
-Although not as user friendly or as technically sophisticated as Gab, it has a much larger number of people using it.
-Mastodon is also Gab’s superior in terms of how it is organized.
 It is an open source platform and completely decentralized.
 Anyone can start and control their own social media group and Mastodon consists of a universe of such groups.
 The down side is that each group is its own social media site.
 There is no single app for Mastodon that you can download to your phone, but only the apps that you can download to access specific groups.